 Contribution to vocational training (MFF)

 Contribution to vocational training (MFF) finance access devices to the continuing training of employees and jobseekers.
 It is collected by the Urssaf via the registered social declaration (DSN).
 The level of this contribution depends on the number of employees in the company and the sector of activity.
-A specific contribution is paid by the employer of employees in CSD: titleContent.
+Where employees are employed in CSD: titleContent, a specific contribution (CPF-CDD) must be paid by the employer.

-The minimum legal contribution to vocational training concerns all companies industrial, commercial, craft and agricultural enterprises, whatever their legal form, their tax system, their activity and their workforce.
+The minimum legal contribution to vocational training concerns the businesses irrespective of their legal form, taxation system, activity or workforce.

 Please note